Surelad/FSR-AntiHW/README.md

 A. Download ZIP (easy)

-Click Code → Download ZIP on this repo.
+Click Releases ➡️ Source Code zip

 Unzip somewhere on your PC.